-It is best to visit Croagh Patrick in the summer months as the weather will be warmer and it is less likely to rain.
+It’s best to visit in the summer months when the weather will be warmer and it is less likely to rain.
 Make sure to wrap up well, even on sunny day, as strong winds can make it feel much colder than you expect.

 This will make the climb more enjoyable and the views more attractive.